 Gates are Finally Open.

-Eat Jam Camp celebrates the jam band scene: live music, good food, and a place to crash until we’re ready for more live music and tasty bits.
+Eat Jam Camp celebrates the jam band scene: live music, good food, and a place to crash until we’re ready for more long jams and tasty bits.

 It’s not 1997, yet I seem to launching a personal blog anyway.
 Why?
 People are tired of me blathering on about my latest festival, what I ate, and how cool my campsite neighbors were.